EdinburghNLP/wmt17-transformer-scripts/README.md

 Please set the appropriate paths in the 'training/vars' file.

-USAGE INSTRUCTIONS: TRAINING SCRIPTS
+USAGE INSTRUCTIONS
 ------------------------------------

-For training your own models, follow the instructions in `training/README.md`
+For training, follow the instructions in `training/README.md`

 LICENSE
 -------